Learning and Sharing

 Assign Exchange services to certificate

-Select ‘Services’ from the left menu.
-Assign the certificate to the desired Exchange services.
-Click ‘Save’.
-For instance, in this example, the SMTP, IMAP, and IIS services are selected.
+From the left menu, choose ‘Services’.
+Assign the certificate to the Exchange services you want, then click ‘Save’.
+For example, in this case, the SMTP, IMAP, and IIS services are selected.

 Bg979